IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/quickstart/installation.rst

     If you do not restart Blender, the add-on will fail to remove correctly, and you will need to uninstall manually.

-.. _installation_location:

 Where is the add-on installed?
 ------------------------------

-Upon installation, the BlenderBIM Add-on is stored in the ``scripts/addons/blenderbim/`` directory, within your Blender configuration folder.
+Upon installation, the BlenderBIM Add-on is stored in Blender configuration folder.
 However, the location of your Blender configuration folder depends on how you have installed Blender.